 - The Optus campus is an important economic anchor.
-Clustering further telecommunications business and increasing the diversity of workspace will enrich the offer.

-- The interaction between a new residential community at the Ivanhoe Estate, linked by a new footbridge, and new commercial uses create an opportunity for cultural spaces to mix these previously separate users.

-- New residential communities in the Ivanhoe

-Estate and Shrimptons Quarter will include

-active spaces and community facilities.
+Clustering further telecommunications business and increasing the diversity of workspace will enrich the attraction of the area. - The interaction between a new residential community at the Ivanhoe Estate, linked by a new footbridge, and new commercial uses create an opportunity for cultural spaces to mix these previously separate users. - New residential communities in the Ivanhoe Estate and Shrimptons Quarter will include active spaces and community facilities.

-- A network of active transport and links

-to open space will use natural corridors to

-connect people to Ivanhoe Estate and in and

-between publicly accessible courtyards and

-shared spaces.

-- Regeneration of Industrial Creek and better access to Shrimptons Creek creates opportunity to weave uses and places together between the university and business community.

-- Collaboration between Optus and the wider technology cohort could be extended to collaborative working with new residential communities.
+- A network of active transport and links to open space will use natural corridors to connect people to Ivanhoe Estate and in and between publicly accessible courtyards and shared spaces. - Regeneration of Industrial Creek and better access to Shrimptons Creek creates opportunity to weave uses and places together between the university and business community. - Collaboration between Optus and the wider technology cohort could be extended to collaborative working with new residential communities.

-Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 400 Space for 400 additional jobs in a diversity of sectors and scales cales jobs in a diversity of sectors new jobs Approximately 320 and scales Approximately 320 new dwellings Additional 1,460+ dwellings new dwellings Through-site links in New infrastructure connections Creation of Optus Theatre Optus Campus Roll out of 18-hour Active uses facing the Creek Continued environmental upgrades to the creek economic strategy
+Years 1-5 Years 6-10 From year 11+ New diversified employment space for approximately 400 Space for 400 additional jobs in a diversity of sectors and scales Space for 2,000+ additional jobs in a diversity of sectors new jobs Approximately 320 and scales Approximately 320 new dwellings Additional 1,460+ dwellings new dwellings Through-site links in New infrastructure connections Creation of Optus Theatre Optus campus Rollout of 18-hour Active uses facing the creek Continued environmental upgrades to the creek economic strategy

-- Create 30,000 sqm of new parks, promenades, plazas and linear parks. - Restore Industrial Creek and integrate neighbourhood within parks sit alongside it. - Create Shrimptons Creek Promenade along the natural riparian corridor with improved pedestrian and cycle links. - Use linear parks to form the landscaped western edge of the neighbourhood. - Ensure all residential dwellings are within 200 metres of a 3,000 sqm park.
+Design c riteria Description New public open space Create 30,000sqm of new parks, promenades, plazas and linear parks.
+Restore Industrial Creek and integrate neighbourhood within parks that sit alongside it.
+Create Shrimptons Creek Promenade along the natural riparian corridor with improved pedestrian and cycle links.
+Use linear parks to form the landscaped western edge of the neighbourhood.
+Ensure all residential dwellings are within 200m of a 3,000sqm park. ₽ ₽ Podium design • For development near Shrimptons Creek, orientate building entries to the creek to encourage activity and passive surveillance.

-Podium design

-• For development near Shrimptons Creek, orientate building entries to the creek to encourage activity and passive surveillance.